-Introduction to basic algebraic structures; mappings and operations, permutations, properties of groups, equivalence, congruence, divisibility, direct products, and isomorphisms.
-3 hours lecture, one semester.
-Prerequisite: MA116, MA209, MA210, MA215 with a grade of "C" or better.
+An introduction to basic algebraic structures; mappings and operations, permutations, properties of groups, equivalence, congruence, divisibility, direct products and isomorphisms.
+Prerequisite: MA116, MA209, MA210, MA215 with a grade of C or better.

 MA312;+ Introduction to Abstract Algebra II 3 credits